 Extrinsic hemolytic anemia develops by several methods, such as when the spleen traps and destroys healthy red blood cells, or an autoimmune reaction occurs.
 It can also come from red blood cell destruction due to:

-Intrinsic hemolytic anemia develops when the red blood cells produced by the body are defective.
-The condition is often inherited, such as in people with sickle cell anemia or thalassemia.
+Intrinsic hemolytic anemia develops when the red blood cells produced by your body don’t function properly.
+This condition is often inherited, such as in people with sickle cell anemia or thalassemia, who have abnormal hemoglobin.

-Among others, underlying causes of of hemolytic anemia include:
+Underlying causes of extrinsic hemolytic anemia include:

-- Epstein-Barr Virus (EBV)
+- Epstein-Barr virus

 - typhoid fever

-- E. coli
+- E. coli toxin